Dear Fellow Children of God,

 mornings at 9:00 a.m.
 The class FINISHED

 studying “Basic Christian Teachings.”
-We will now be enjoying Bible Study’s
+We are now be enjoying Bible Study’s

 based on Garrison Keillor monologues, specifically for holiday issues.
 Come and join us!